 If accepted to an internship position, you will receive 1-1 support throughout your experience.
 You're not alone in this.

 Engineering and Manufacturing Internship – Careers in advanced manufacturing offer exciting opportunities in designing and improving products, operating high-tech tools and machinery, analyzing problems and coming up with creative solutions, and working with both your hands and your mind.
+It can include planning, managing, technical support, control and maintenance.

 Health Science and Medical Careers Internship – Some careers involve working directly with people, while others involve research into diseases or collecting and formatting data and information.
+It can include therapeutic services diagnostic services, health informatics and support services.